nahiddgh/Monad/README.md

 1️⃣ After entering the site, go to the Rewards tab on the left sidebar.
 Connect your Twitter and follow the project’s Twitter to get a booster.@monad @dusted_app
 🟣new website on monad ecosystem https://gmonad.lumiterra.net/lumonad

+be aware of scam links sharing these days on Twitter and tg🤌🏻